-While substantive discussions of the issues form the basis of any good simulation of the UN, the rules of procedure are used to facilitate the substantive debate which occurs.
+While substantive discussions of the issues form the basis of any good simulation of the United Nations, the rules of procedure are essential to facilitating the substantive debate which occurs.
 In general, these rules are intended to provide an even playing field, allowing each country to accomplish its individual goals in advocating their policies, while also maximizing opportunities for the group to reach agreement, or even consensus, on the issues.
 Several levels of preparation are possible on the rules.
 For new Model UN participants, it is recommended that each person have a working knowledge of the principal motions which can be made during the simulation, encapsulated on the Rules Short Forms on pages 35-36 of this book.
-The Dais Staff of each committee will assist Representatives in using these rules on the first day of the Conference, and assist in bringing everyone onto an even playing field.
+The Dais Staff of each committee will assist Representatives in using these rules on the first day of the Conference and assist in bringing everyone onto an even playing field.
 For experienced Representatives, especially those who have not attended AMUN in the past, we suggest reading AMUN's rules in-depth, both as a refresher on these rules of procedure and to note differences from other conferences a school might attend.
-Most Model UN conferences use slightly different rules of procedure, and in some cases the contrasts are significant.
+Most Model UN conferences use slightly different rules of procedure, and, in some cases, the contrasts are significant.
 In order to best facilitate everyone's experience, it is incumbent upon every participant to learn and use the rules established for this Conference.
+All Representatives are highly encouraged to attend the appropriate Rules and Roleplaying session on Saturday afternoon before Opening Plenary.
+These are led by senior AMUN Secretariat members and designed to give Representatives an overview of AMUN's rules and procedures.